soil-initiative/stacks/proposals/stacks/Overview.md

 2. [Ross Tate's primer on low-level stack primitives](https://github.com/WebAssembly/exception-handling/issues/105) inspired our considerations for stack walking
 3. [Alon Zakai's and Ingvar Stepanyan's proposal for await](https://github.com/WebAssembly/design/issues/1345) inspired our attention to host needs regarding *attached* stacks

-One major difference between this proposal and all priors is our introduction of `leafref`.
+One major difference between this proposal and all priors is our introduction of `stackref`.
 All prior proposals would require most applications to use a stack walk to switch between stacks.
-But looking at related systems, we found that `leafref` enabled a much more efficient stack-switching mechanism for applications more centered around cooperative multi-tasking.
+But looking at related systems, we found that `stackref` enabled a much more efficient stack-switching mechanism for applications more centered around cooperative multi-tasking.

 Another major difference is our use of linear types.
 Each prior proposal implicitly relied on automatic memory management (and finalizers) to clean up stacks.